ACAviation/ac-aviation-docs/docs/source/QA/QAM.rst

 Company Legal Business Name
 ===========================

-AC Aviation  is the Company’s legal business name: however, the acronym of ACA shall be used in this Quality Assurance Manual when referring to AC Aviation Company Limited (DBA, Bangkok Jets)
+AC Aviation is the Company’s legal business name: however, the acronym of ACA shall be used in this Quality Assurance Manual when referring to AC Aviation.

 Common Language
 ===============

 This entire Quality Assurance Manual has been prepared in accordance with ISO 9001/ Quality Management and Part M as specified is in the English language.
-Should it become necessary for AC Aviation Company Limited (DBA, Bangkok Jets) to produce a new Quality Assurance Manual or major parts of the Quality Assurance Manual, it will be prepared in the English language.
+Should it become necessary for AC Aviation to produce a new Quality Assurance Manual or major parts of the Quality Assurance Manual, it will be prepared in the English language.

 ACA understands that with the approval of the Authority we may translate and use the manual or parts thereof, into another language